addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 -------------------
 Use the following awscli command to launch an Instance and attach it to the **public** Subnet.
 From here onwards, we will refer to this Instance as the **public** Instance.

-**Note: The only thing that makes it a 'public' Subnet is the fact that it is associated with a Route Table that has a default Route to the Internet Gateway.**
+Note: The only thing that makes it a **public** Subnet is the fact that it is associated with a Route Table that has a default Route to the Internet Gateway.

 We have used the **'--client-token'** option to demonstrate how some commands, that are not naturally idempotent, are made to be so.